Connecticut Route 10

-Connecticut Route 10 is a state highway that runs between New Haven and the state line near Granby.
-It continues north of the state line as Massachusetts Route 10, which in turn continues directly to New Hampshire Route 10.
+Connecticut Route 10 is a state highway that runs from Interstate 95 (I-95) in New Haven Massachusetts state line, where it continues as Massachusetts Route 10, which in turn continues directly to New Hampshire Route 10.

 Route 10 was originally commissioned in 1922 as New England Route 10, connecting Old Saybrook to Granby.
-In the 1927 the New England system of route numbers was disbanded, and the route was added to the state route system.
+In the 1927, the New England system of route numbers was disbanded, and the route was added to the state route system.
 In the 1930s, it was realigned to connect New Haven and Granby through Connecticut.
 It is co-signed with US 202 starting in Avon and continuing north to the state line.

 Route description

 Route 10 begins at a diamond interchange with Interstate 95 (I-95) as Ella T. Grasso Boulevard in The Hill neighborhood in the city of New Haven, New Haven County.
 Ella T. Grasso Boulevard continues west as a four-lane undivided, municipally-maintained street to a T junction with Kimberly Avenue, just west of the I-95 interchange and east of the West River.

 Route 10 then heads northwest through mixed areas of development, parallel to the river on the east.
 The route crosses over Metro-North Railroad's New Haven Line, which also carries Amtrak trains on the Northeast Corridor, before reaching a four-way intersection with U.S. Route 1 to the southwest of Evergreen Cemetery.

-Past US 1, Route 10 enters the West River neighborhood, where it forms a brief-concurrency with Route 34.
-Route 34 provides access to Downtown New Haven eastbound and the Yale Bowl westbound.
+Past US 1, Route 10 enters the West River neighborhood, where it intersects Route 34, which connects westwards with the Yale Bowl and eventually Derby.
 The route turns northeast, narrows to two lanes and comes into the residential Edgewood Park Historic District after crossing Chapel Street.
 A short distance later, Route 10 turns left (northwest) again on Whalley Avenue, which is city-maintained, to the east towards the Yale University campus, while Ella.
 T Grasso Boulevard (still municipally maintained) continues northeast into the Beaver Hills neighborhood.
 The route widens to four lanes until it reaches its intersection with the southern terminus of Route 63.
 Route 63 continues northwest and takes the Whalley Avenue name, while Route 10 turns northeast onto the undivided, two-lane Fitch Street.
 On Fitch Street, the route passes through more residential areas and the campus of Southern Connecticut State University, where it briefly divides into four lanes.